 All of these actions work well at stopping hackers coming in through the front door.
 However, they won’t stop a hacker coming in through a compromised server or vulnerable plugin or theme.

 We are seeing thousands of more attacks each month on even the smallest website, so website security now needs to be stepped up across the board for every small business owner.

 Choosing quality hosting is vital

 On a huge plus, all three of my recommended hosts are significantly cheaper and have better support than the previous host.
 With the past host, I had attempted (and failed) to negotiate a 14 day response-time for help tickets.
-With Siteground, the longest I have waited is 3 minutes.

 Add Cloudflare Pro